bpappas19/instructor-review-app/README.md

 - Do not invent unrelated features
 - Maintain UI consistency across all pages
 - Ask before making major architectural changes

+## Instructor Role Logic (Do Not Deviate)

+- All users start with role = 'user'
+- Users become instructors by explicitly selecting "Become Instructor"
+- This action updates the backend role and enables access to the instructor admin dashboard
+- Instructor-only pages must be protected via role checks
+- Instructors may only edit their own instructor profile